-La3amon thus emphasises the wise, courtly, and heroic qualities of Guthlac's character.
+La3amon thus emphasizes the wise, courtly, and heroic qualities of Guthlac's character.
 Guthlac's proactive nature not only helps disguise the fact that he is entirely in Belin's power but also does much to commend him to the king.
-His offer of allegiance to Belin before specifying the financial transactions that will secure his freedom begins a new relationship with the British king, one that resembles feudal vassalage much more than the tribute of the conquered.
-La3amon is here picking up on feudal vocabulary in Wace, the imposition of "homage" (line 2591) as a condition of Gudlac's freedom.
-But La3amon adds a demonstration of Guthlac's lovalty by telling us that King Guthlac, "be god wes to neode" ("who was good at need") (line 2781), participates in Belin's invasion of Rome, a detail not found in Geoffrey or Wace.
-In fact, La3amon specifies that Belin's army consists of "Bruttes & Wailsce, Scottes & Densce" (line 2780).
-The ethnic make-up of Belin's armies anachronistically separates Britons and Welsh (and somewhat surprisingly includes the Scots), suggesting that La3amon may have had more contemporary conditions in mind and was thinking of the range of ethnic groups inhabiting Britain in his own day.
-Whether or not this is the case, the inclusion of Danes in Belin's army shows that La3amon, more than either of his predecessors, envisions them as an integrated part of a greater British empire built on feudal custom.
-What La3amon offers us in King Guthlac is an individual Dane who through strength of character and exceptional loyalty manages to win over the Britons despite their suspicions about the piratical nature of the Danes.
-This emphasis on the relationship between individual qualities and ethnic ones is apparent from La3amon's version of
+His offer of allegiance to Belin before specifying the financial transactions that will secure his freedom begins a new relationship with the British king, one that resembles feudal vassalage much more than the tribute of the conquered.57 La3amon is here picking up on feudal vocabulary in Wace, the imposition of "homage" (2591) as a condition of Guthlac's freedom.
+But La3amon adds a demonstration of Guthlac's loyalty by telling us that King Guthlac, "be god wes to neode" ("who was good at need," 2781), participates in Belin's invasion of Rome, a detail not found in Geoffrey or Wace.

+In fact, La3amon specifies that Belin's army consists of "Bruttes & Wailsce, Scottes & Densce" (2780).
+The ethnic make-up of Belin's armies anachronistically separates Britons and Welsh (and somewhat surprisingly includes the Scots), suggesting that Lazamon may have had more contemporary conditions in mind and was thinking of the range of ethnic groups inhabiting Britain in his own day.58 Whether or not this is the case, the inclusion of Danes in Belin's army shows that Lazamon, more than either of his predecessors, envisions them as an integrated part of a greater British imperium built on feudal custom.
+What Lazamon offers us in King Guthlac is an individual Dane who through strength of character and exceptional loyalty manages to win over the Britons despite their suspicions about the piratical nature of the Danes.
+This emphasis on the relationship between individual qualities and ethnic ones is apparent from Lazamon's version of the subsequent invasion by Gurguint Barbtruc.
+Unlike Geoffrey and Wace, Lazamon clearly points out that the rebellious Danish king is not Guthlac, but Guthlac's son, who says, "3if mi fæder dude his wille nulle ich hit naht iwurden" ("If my father did his will, I will not honor it," 3055).
+Hence, Guthlac's character is not individually compromised, although his son's behavior begs the question of whether the character of the Danish nation remains stereotypically dishonest.